GuardedAirplane/Project-Orion/README.md

 # Project-Orion
-This the code for the Arduino core of the wrist mounted GPS Navigation device.
+This is the code for the Arduino core of the wrist mounted GPS Navigation device.

 Installation Instructions: